Woman watching OTT platform

 • There’s always a way: Never underestimate the power of determination.
 From dreaming up new tech to just good old-fashioned graft.
 We’ll get the job done.

 The culture of the group is characterised by these values which are conveyed regularly to staff through internal communications, in monthly staff briefings and forums.
 A staff recognition programme operates on an on-going basis by which any employee can nominate any of his/her colleagues for a contribution that is in-keeping with the core values.
-All nominees are recognised at company-wide staff briefings that in FY21 took place by webinar, presented by executive directors and senior managers.
+All nominees are recognised at company-wide staff briefings that in FY24 took place by webinar, presented by executive directors and senior managers.
 The core values are communicated to prospective employees in the group’s recruitment programmes and are considered as part of the selection process.
+The board believes that a culture that is based on its core values is a competitive advantage and consistent with fulfilment of the group’s mission and execution of its strategy.
+The culture is monitored through the use of a widely used satisfaction and engagement survey that is operated on an annual basis and to which all permanent staff are invited to contribute.
+The board reviews the findings of the survey and determines whether any action is required.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The Board provides strategic leadership for the group and operates within the scope of a robust corporate governance framework.
-Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the group implements in its business plans.
+Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values, and practices that operate throughout the business, and defining the strategic goals that the group implements in its business plans.
 The board defines a series of matters reserved for its decision and has approved terms of reference for its Audit and Remuneration Committees to which certain responsibilities are delegated.
 The chair of each committee reports to the board on the activities of that committee.

-The Audit Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of the internal audit function and reviews external auditor independence.
+The Audit Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of the internal audit function, and reviews external auditor independence.

-The Remuneration Committee sets and reviews the compensation of executive directors including the setting of targets and performance frameworks for cash- and share-based awards.
+The Remuneration Committee sets and reviews the compensation of executive directors, including the setting of targets and performance frameworks for cash- and share-based awards.

-The Executive Directors are responsible for implementing and delivering the strategy and operational decisions agreed by the board, making operational and financial decisions required in the day-to-day operation of the group, providing executive leadership to managers, championing the group’s core values and promoting talent management.
+The Executive Directors are responsible for implementing and delivering the strategy and operational decisions agreed by the board, making operational and financial decisions required in the day-to-day operation of the group, providing executive leadership to managers, championing the group’s core values, and promoting talent management.

-The Independent Non-Executive Directors contribute independent thinking and judgement through the application of their external experience and knowledge, scrutinise the performance of management, provide constructive challenge to the Executive Directors and ensure that the group is operating within the governance and risk framework approved by the board.
+The Independent Non-Executive Directors contribute independent thinking and judgement through the application of their external experience and knowledge, scrutinise the performance of management, provide constructive challenge to the Executive Directors, and ensure that the group is operating within the governance and risk framework approved by the board.

 The Company Secretary is responsible for providing clear and timely information flow to the board and its committees and supports the board on matters of corporate governance and risk.